We’ve got STEM science projects for the Science Fair ideas for you! In fact, at least 10 winning science fair projects!

 10 Winning STEM Projects for the Science Fair

-To see more information, click the title of that post and you’ll find suggestions for the hypothesis, procedure and more.
+To see more information, read the post about the cups (click here) and you’ll find suggestions for the hypothesis, procedure and more.
 I’m definitely thinking we need to add more cups and cup types the next time we test these out.

 2. Which diaper holds the most liquid?